webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 A `GPURenderPassDescriptor` has an array for `colorAttachments` which lists the textures we will render to and how to treat them.
 We'll wait to fill in which texture we actually want to render to.
-For now, we setup a clear value of semi-dark gray, and a `loadOp` and `storeOp`.
+For now, we set up a clear value of semi-dark gray, and a `loadOp` and `storeOp`.
 `loadOp: 'clear'` specifies to clear the texture to the clear value before drawing.
 The other option is `'load'` which means load the existing contents of the texture into the GPU so we can draw over what's already there.